-Mr. Mak Hing Keung, Thomas, aged 51, is an Independent Non-executive Director and was appointed on 1 March 2007.
+Mr. Mak Hing Keung, Thomas, aged 52, is an Independent Non-executive Director and was appointed on 1 March 2007.
 Besides, he was also appointed as a member of both Audit Committee and Remuneration Committee on 9 June 2007.
 Mr. Mak holds a Bachelor degree of Commerce from Queen's University, Canada.
 Mr. Mak is a member of the Canadian Institute of Chartered Accountants and a fellow member of the Hong Kong Institute of Certified Public Accountants.
-Mr. Mak is currently the Chief Financial Officer of South China Media Group.
-Prior to joining South China Media Group, Mr. Mak was the Chief Financial Officer of Redgate Media Group.
-Prior to Redgate Media Group, Mr. Mak was the Chief Financial Officer of Minmetals Resources Limited and RoadShow Holdings Limited respectively, both are listed on the Main Board.
-From 1997 to 2001, Mr. Mak worked for an investment bank and the Stock Exchange respectively.
+Mr. Mak was the chief financial officer and company secretary of Heritage International Holdings Limited, a company listed on the Main Board.
+Prior to Heritage International Holdings Limited, Mr. Mak was the chief financial officer in various listed and private companies.
+Mr. Mak worked for an investment bank and the Stock Exchange respectively.
 Mr. Mak has also worked for an international accounting firm in Hong Kong, Singapore and Canada for over seven years.
+Mr. Mak is also an independent non-executive director of Harmony Asset Limited, a company listed on the Main Board since January 2015.

-Mr. Ng Yat Cheung, JP, aged 58, is an Independent Non-executive Director and was appointed on 1 March 2007.
+Mr. Ng Yat Cheung, JP, aged 59, is an Independent Non-executive Director and was appointed on 1 March 2007.
 Besides, he was also appointed as a member of Nomination Committee on 9 June 2007.
 Mr. Ng holds an Associate degree in Arts in Business Data Processing from Chabot College in the United States.
 He holds offices as a director with a number of private companies which are principally engaged in technology, property development, finance and property holding.
-Mr. Ng is also an independent non-executive director of China Agri-Products Exchange Limited and VST Holdings Limited, the shares of the companies are listed on the Main Board of the Stock Exchange.
-Besides, Mr. Ng is also appointed as an independent non-executive director of Jia Meng Holdings Limited, a company listed on the GEM of the Stock Exchange on 26 September 2013.
+Mr. Ng is also an independent non-executive director of China Agri-Products Exchange Limited, a company listed on the Main Board of the Stock Exchange and he was appointed on 10 February 2009.
+Besides, Mr. Ng is also appointed as an independent non-executive director and a chairman of remuneration committee of Jia Meng Holdings Limited, a company listed on the GEM of the Stock Exchange.